falcon-sky/containerization/Docker/Part4/java-example/simple-spring-boot/README.md

 This Apllication is use understand the basic security mechanism in sprict boot application.

 ## Import project
-Import the project on either eclipse or inellij as a maven import project
+Import the project on either eclipse or intelij as a maven import project

 ## Building